cloudmesh/pi/content/en/tutorial/ubuntu-burn/index.md

 # Introduction

-Cloud-init provides powerful tools for configuring an Ubuntu Server interest.
-It allows users to configure network information, add authorized keys, run commands on boot, and other powerful items.
-While cloud-init is a very powerful tool, it can at times be difficult to understand what to write into the user-data and network-config to get a cluster working.
+Cloud-init provides powerful tools for configuring an Ubuntu Server.
+It allows users to configure network information, add authorized keys, run commands on boot, and other useful tasks to set up the operating system.
+While cloud-init is a very powerful tool, it requires knowledge to use it properly and therefore has a high learning curve when it comes to cluster-specific tasks such as using user data and network configurations to get a cluster operational.

-For this reason, we provide a simple set of commands to burn SD Cards with ubuntu server and configure cloud-init correctly.
+For this reason, we provide a simple set of commands to to nt only burn SD Cards with ubuntu server but to augment them with  and configuretions for cloud-init to set up a cluster correctly.

-# What we will do
+## What we will do

 In this tutorial, we will burn a cluster of Raspberry Pis with Ubuntu Server per a user-friendly configuration.
 This cluster will have wifi access from the manager, and the manager will act as a router for the workers (in that all